alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 x
 ⇑
 4
-# L49 variable x has an arrow below it!
+# L49 variable x has an arrow below it
 ```

 We read the current line and the next line; if there is no next line, then we can bail out early -- there's definitely no arrow below us!